 Endoscopy: The surgeon uses the endoscope itself to do the procedure.
 The endoscope goes in through the body's natural openings, without the surgeon making any cuts.

-Laparoscopy: Using small cuts (sometimes called "keyhole" cuts or incisions), the surgeon guides the endoscope and special surgery tools into the body.
+Laparoscopy: Using small cuts (sometimes called "keyhole" cuts or incisions), the surgeon guides the scope and special surgery tools into the body.

 Are There Any Side Effects From Minimally Invasive Surgery?